 Settlement Agreement - Management & Sales

-The aim of a settlement agreement is to settle a dispute in the workplace with an employee or ex-employee.
+Settlement agreements (previously called compromise agreements) are documents that set out the terms and conditions agreed by the employer and the employee to settle a potential employment tribunal claim or other court proceedings.
 The employee agrees not to pursue claims against the employer, in return for a financial settlement.
 The objective for the employer is to avoid the cost of lengthy or divisive litigation arising out of an employment tribunal, as well as avoiding any reputational damage.

-A settlement agreement is legally binding on the parties.
+A Settlement Agreement contract is legally binding on the parties.

-This template is in open format.
+This Standard Settlement Agreement template is in open format.
 Either enter the requisite details in the highlighted fields or adjust the wording to suit your purposes.